huyphamch/terraform-aws-store-kinesis-dynamodb/README.md

 <br /> 4.
 Open [Colaboratory](https://colab.research.google.com) and create new Notebook.
 <br /> 5.
 Execute command: pip install boto3
 <br /> 6.
 Execute script: [realtime_data_produce.py](./code/realtime_data_produce.py)
+        Note: Before running the script, update the aws access token and region.
-<br />  Result: Events are written to Kineses.
+        Result: Events are written to Kineses.
-<br />  Result: Events are stored in the DynamoDB.
 <br /> 7.
+Scan the DynamoDB table for data records (DynamoDB > Explore items > "your table" > Scan > Run)
+        Result: Events are stored in the DynamoDB.
+<br /> 8.
 At the end you can cleanup the created AWS resources.
 <br /> terraform destroy --auto-approve